hrosailing/hrosailing/README.md

     pip install hrosailing

+It has the following dependencies:

+- `numpy` version 1.22.0
+- `scipy` version 1.9.1
+- `matplotlib` version 3.4.3

+For some features it might be necessary to also use:

+- `pynmea2` version 1.18.0
+- `pandas` version 1.3.3
+- `netCDF4` version 1.6.1
+- `meteostat` version 1.6.5

-The `hrosailing` package might also be compatible (in large) with earlier versions of Python, together with some earlier versions of some of the used packages, namely `numpy`, `scipy`, and `matplotlib`.
+The `hrosailing` package might also be compatible (in large) with other versions of Python, together with others versions of some of the used packages.
+However, this has not been tested properly.

 ### Examples